one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

 ## Exercise 7 - Install the Authentication Agent Software

-1. Connect to the ADConnect2 virtual machine and logon as ADAdmin.
+1. Connect to the ADConnect2 virtual machine and logon as your domain account (*domain\username*).
 2. When **Server Manager** opens select **Local Server** and turn off **IE Enhanced Security Configuration** for Administrators and Users.
 3. Sign in to the Azure Active Directory admin center (<http://portal.azure.com)>  with your tenant's global administrator credentials (ADSYNC@*yourdomain*.onmicrosoft.com).
 4. Select **Azure Active Directory** in the left pane.